 Is it safe to Travel to Qatar?

-I was really concerned about my impending visit to Qatar, especially as an American citizen.
+I was concerned about my impending visit to Qatar, especially as an American citizen.
 I wondered whether or not Qatar is safe.
 I mean geographically, it’s not far off from all the craziness that is radical Islamic terrorism.

 I wasn’t too concerned about crimes against tourists because I haven’t heard much about it.
-But I am petty crime does exist in Doha.
+But I am sure that petty crime does exist in Doha.
 I know Qatar is a developed country as is most oil and natural gas producing countries in the middle east.
 But it’s always a good idea to keep your wits with you, where ever you go.